FernandoBasso/ReadTheDocs-Dev-How-To/docs/cmdline/help-info-man.rst

 help
 ----

+.. tip:: Read the document about *built-ins*. :ref:`built-ins-page`.

-Shells have builtin commands.
-Bash, for instance, has built-in commands like ``help``, ``pwd``, ``type``, and ``cd``.
+Shells have built-in commands.
+Some of Bash's built-ins include commands like ``help``, ``pwd``, ``type``, and ``cd``.

 .. code:: shell-session